 Cleaning: who cleans your place and what does it cost?

-In a hotel you can leave your room in a state of utter chaos, and return to a beautifully cleaned space every day of your stay.
+In a hotel you can leave your room in a state of utter chaos, and return to a freshly cleaned room every day of your stay.
 Most vacation rentals, on the other hand, do not offer the luxury of a daily in-house cleaning service.
 Hotels also don’t charge a cleaning fee to prepare your room for the next occupant after your stay, though these costs are certainly worked in as other items on your final bill.

 Resorts in Hawaii